 The major obstacles include the high and sustained demand for public services, as well as the lack of funding.
 To address these obstacles the City has developed the funding priorities described in this Action Plan in order to make the most use of the City's available resources.
-Specific actions in the 2021 program year that rely on CDBG and HOME funds include funding directed to the following organizations and programs:
+Specific actions in the 2022 program year that rely on CDBG and HOME funds include funding directed to the following organizations and programs:

-- Domestic Violence Solutions-Santa Barbara Emergency shelter; - New Beginnings-Safe Parking Shelter and Rapid Rehousing Program; - PATH Santa Barbara; - Transition House-Shelter operations and bathroom remodel; - Park and community facilities improvements -Eastside Park renovation, CALM offices restroom upgrades, Jewish Federation community center kitchen, and Pilgrim Terrace community garden ADA improvements; - Women's Economic Ventures-Small business loan program; and - Security Deposit and Tenant Based Rental Assistance.
+- Domestic Violence Solutions-Santa Barbara Emergency shelter; - New Beginnings-Safe Parking Shelter and Rapid Rehousing Program; - PATH Santa Barbara; - Transition House-Shelter operations and bathroom remodel; - Park and community facilities improvements -Alameda Plaza Bandstand renovation, Parque De Los Ninos renovation, Plaza Vera Cruz Safety Improvements, Santa Barbara Neighborhood Clinic; - Women's Economic Ventures-Small business loan program; and - Security Deposit and Tenant Based Rental Assistance.